The Singing Fool: Plot

-After years of hopeful struggle as a comedian/waiter at Blackies Cafe, Al Stone (Jolson) is on his way to stardom.
+After years of hopeful struggle as a comedian/waiter at Blackies Cafe, Al Stone is on his way to stardom.

 One night, he sings a song he wrote for his long time crush Molly, impressing the head of a Broadway theater that was in attendance that night.
 Molly immediately falls for Al, knowing that he will soon be a big star.
-Broadway success, marriage and a child (Sonny) soon follow.
+Broadway success, marriage and a child soon follow.
 Before long, Molly begins an affair with John, a mutual friend.
 Molly eventually abandons Al, and takes Sonny with her to Paris.
 Before leaving, she announces she will seek a divorce while overseas.
 Heartbroken, Al becomes a loner until friends from Blackies rescue him from a life on the streets.

 Soon, Al is back in lights.
 But another crisis awaits: Al gets a message at the theater that Sonny is back in town and dying.
 Al visits him in the hospital, and moments after singing "Sonny Boy" to him, Sonny passes away.

 Al returns to the theater devastated, but decides to go on with the show that evening.
 As a tribute to his deceased son, he sings "Sonny Boy" to a huge ovation.
 Al collapses as the curtains close, but vows to his friend Grace to never give up on life again.